crt25/collimator/docs/guides/add-new-app.md

 }
 ```

-Then generate a migration and apply it:
+Then generate and apply a migration:

 ```sh
 prisma migrate dev --name added_my_new_task_type